se37301/suburban/README.md

 - Focus wat matters - define levels of areas that are more important and prioritised

 #### Constraints:
-- Any sized society will have different ambitions of the focus areas
+- Any Society can get value-add by re-using Suburban structure and contribute to evolve the Suburban structure
-- Some areas are will emerge to be more important than others.
+- Any sized society will have different ambitions, legal, apply laws of the focus areas
-- It is a great value to re-use a good structure such as Suburban
+- Some areas are will emerge to be more important than others with different priority.
 - Ex. establish a Common ground for making sure the society is safe, secure and justiced.
 - Execution and enforcement needs to be monitored, needs to be measured by its perfomance and outcome different accountability.